 Here’s how the garden at El Pocito has evolved:

-The spring after that (2011) we got a hive of bees (also described later).
-And by that summer felt we were finally acclimatising.
+The following spring (2011) we got a hive of bees (also described later).
+And by the summer felt finally acclimatised to the summers.
 Work began on a pond for grey water treatment.
-The previous owner had dug one using a JCB, but the sides were too steep and during torrential rain the hillside above collapsed into it.
-That has now been completely repaired, this time with terraced sides, planted also with trees and reeds to hold it together.
+The previous owner had dug one using a JCB, but it had vertical sides, which during torrential rain collapsed, filling it up again.
+That had to be dug out (again by hand), terraced, then planted with trees and reeds to hold it together.
 One of the trees planted there is now 5m high.

-This year (2017) all the terracing work within the internal fenced-off area was finally completed.
+In 2017 all the terracing work within the internal fenced-off area was finally finished.